nseedio/nseed/lab/UnobtrusiveConsoleColors/README.md

 - How the console color defined by the user maps to `ConsoleColor` enum values?
 - How to get good looking unobtrusive colors for our Tool and Engine CLI?

+We want a simple and pragmatic solution that is easy to implement and works well in most of the cases.
+We ignore edge-cases.

 A couple of interesting frameworks to look at: